KBNLresearch/tapeimgr/readme.md

     tapeimgr /home/bcadmin/test/

 This will extract the contents of the tape to directory */home/bcadmin/test/*, using the default options.
+Note that for a user install, you may need to provide the full path to *tapeimgr*, i.e.:

+    ~/.local/bin/tapeimgr /home/bcadmin/test/

 ### Options